A novel by author Nancy Farmer combining

 about a Bard's apprentice living in a village on the coast of England in The Low Middle Ages

 .
-The said village is invaded
+Ten chapters in, said village is invaded

 by Vikings, who capture him as a slave.
 He survives captivity by demonstrating his recently-developed magical bard powers and making himself useful to the Vikings.